 With respect to the CEO's share ownership obligations, it should be noted that Ms. Hasenfratz is a large minority shareholder of the Company.
-She owns approximately 7% of total shares outstanding.
-Only a relatively small portion of these holdings are vested/unvested share grants totalling 10% as a percentage of her total share ownership.
-Therefore, 90% of her total shareholdings (4,652,894 shares) are owned by her.
-As such, she has more than met the ownership level required of her as the CEO by a factor of more than 121 times.
+Outside of the shares she controls through the Estate of Frank Hasenfratz and the Related Companies, she directly owns approximately 8% of total shares outstanding.
+Only a relatively small portion of these holdings arise from the share grants (which total approximately 10% as a percentage of her total share ownership).
+Therefore, approximately 90% of her total shareholdings (4,702,898 shares) are owned by her.
+As such, she has more than met the ownership level required of her as the CEO by a factor of more than 179 times.